mjahmed-wd/mjahmed-wd/README.md

 :hearts: &emsp;I enjoy programming and sharing knowledge <br/>
 :computer: &emsp;Most used line of code `console.log("hello world")` <br/>
-🤔 &emsp;I’m looking for people who can help me with Outstanding Video ideas and executions.<br/>
+🤔 &emsp;I’m looking for people who can help me with learning new things and enjoy the beauty of programming.<br/>
 :e-mail: &emsp;How to reach me: mdjubairahmed@gmail.com.

 #### Things I code with